timkicker/timkicker.github.io/source/faq/index.md

    #### How do I subscribe to the blog to receive updates

-You can either subscribe my [RSS feed](https://tim.kicker.dev/rss) or activate browser notifications using this button ( I know, that one looks funny):
+You can either subscribe to my [RSS feed](https://tim.kicker.dev/rss) or activate browser notifications using this button ( I know, that one looks funny):

 <span id="webpushr-subscription-toggle-button"  width="150" height="150"  data-size="1.1" data-text-when-denied="You've blocked push notifications." data-tooltip-position="right" data-color="#2c7be5"></span>

 If you've blocked notifications from my blog, you won't see it though.
-(It should be the blue box above this text)
+(It should be a blue box above this text)

 #### What topics does your Blog cover?